 - Helpful – The Toolkit provides detailed logging of all actions performed and even includes a graphical console to browse the help documentation for the Toolkit functions.

 - An interface to prompt the user to close specified applications that are open prior to starting the application deployment.
-The user is prompted to save their documents and has the option to close the programs themselves, have the toolkit close the programs, or optionally defer.
+The user is prompted to save their documents and has the option to close the applications themselves, have the toolkit close the running executables, or optionally defer.
 Optionally, a countdown can be displayed until the applications are automatically closed.

 - The ability to allow the user to defer an installation X number of times, X number of days or until a deadline date is reached.